French Football Federation: Formation and evolution

-On 7 April 1919, the CFI transformed themselves into the Fédération Française de Football with Jules Rimet being installed as the federation's first president.
+On 7 April 1919 the CFI transformed themselves into the Fédération Française de Football with Jules Rimet being installed as the federation's first president.
 Its legal status is placed under the French Association loi de 1901 jurisdiction (Voluntary association).
 The FFF has been affiliated to FIFA since 1907, when the CFI succeeded the USFSA as France's representative.
 Two years later after the CFI's transformation, the USFSA officially merged with the federation.

+Modern day

 On 28 June 2010, the federation's current president, Jean-Pierre Escalettes, announced his resignation from his position effective 23 July.
 On 23 July, Fernand Duchaussoy was installed as the federation's interim president and, on 18 December, the title was removed making him the federation's 11th president in its history.
 On 18 June 2011, following as election, Nöel Le Graët was named as the federation's 12th president.

+The FFF announced to file a complaint with FIFA over racist and discriminatory remarks made by Argentina players in post-match chants after their Copa América win.
+The incident involved Enzo Fernández, who posted a video where players appeared to sing about French players of African heritage.
+Wesley Fofana condemned the video as "uninhibited racism."
+Philippe Diallo condemned the remarks and planned to contact Argentina's football federation and FIFA.
+Gianni Infantino had previously committed to a zero tolerance approach to racism.

 Activities

 The French Football Federation describes itself in these four roles: